Johann Wadephul: Political positions

-In June 2017, Wadephul voted against his parliamentary group’s majority and in favor of Germany’s introduction of same-sex marriage.
+In June 2017, Wadephul voted against his parliamentary group's majority and in favor of Germany's introduction of same-sex marriage.

 In 2019, Wadephul joined 14 members of his parliamentary group who, in an open letter, called for the party to rally around Merkel and party chairwoman Annegret Kramp-Karrenbauer against criticism voiced by conservatives Friedrich Merz and Roland Koch.

 In April 2020, Wadephul co-signed – alongside around 50 other members of his parliamentary group – a letter to President of the European Commission Ursula von der Leyen which called on the European Union to take in children who were living in migrant camps across Greece.

-Ahead of the Christian Democrats’ leadership election in 2021, Wadephul publicly endorsed Norbert Röttgen to succeed Annegret Kramp-Karrenbauer as the party’s chair.
+Ahead of the Christian Democrats' leadership election in 2021, Wadephul publicly endorsed Norbert Röttgen to succeed Annegret Kramp-Karrenbauer as the party's chair.

+In a 2023 interview with the German newspaper Tagesspiegel, he advocated that Ukraine be allowed to use the weapons supplied by Germany, among others, on Russian territory.

+Wadephul supported the export of German weapons to Israel during the Gaza war.
+He said that "we must work to ensure that excessive and unjustified criticism of Israel is avoided.
+This is true of many resolutions in UN bodies that are one-sided against Israel and have a clear anti-Israel, if not anti-Semitic, motivation."

+Taurus leak incident

+In February 2025 Wadephul was called by the Russian comedy duo Vovan and Lexus, pretending to be employees of the Ukrainian president Volodymyr Zelenskyy.
+In the 20-minute call, he leaked information about military support and thoughts about the possible delivery of Taurus cruise missiles.

 Personal life

-Wadephul is married and has three children.
+Wadephul is married and has three daughters.
 The family lives in Molfsee.